Lewis the Hangman

 Executed: Dennis Gunn (Auckland) 22 June 1920

 I am not aware of the identity of the man who hanged Dennis Gunn, but I understand he also dispatched four other men — Biddle (Canterbury), Rottman (Wellington), Bennier (Wellington) and Eggers (Canterbury).
-He is a farmer, working his own property, arid probably finds the occasional fee of £25 handy to pay off the mortgage or for some other purpose.
+He is a farmer, working his own property, and probably finds the occasional fee of £25 handy to pay off the mortgage or for some other purpose.

 (NZ Truth 17 July 1920)